-130 letters of representation were received, of which 128 objected to the proposal and 2 supported the proposal.
+136 letters of representation have been received, of which 134 objected to the proposal, 1 supported the proposal and 1 neither objected to or supported application.

-Objections;
+Objections:

-- Fails to accord with the National Planning Policy Framework (NPPF), the North Dorset Local Plan and the Gillingham Neighbourhood Plan. - Lack of infrastructure in the town to support development - Unsustainable location outside of a settlement boundary - Insufficient evidence to support housing need - Loss of open amenity space/impact upon mental health - Piecemeal development - Detracts from the Gillingham SSA - Site is designated for formal pitches in the Neighbourhood Plan - Roads already congested - Increased danger to highway users - Increased traffic through Eccliffe - Impact upon Rights of Way

-- Increased noise/air pollution - Detrimental to the tranquillity of the area - Lack of proposed open space/landscaping - Impact upon Important, Open or Wooded Area (IOWA) - Design and layout not sensitive to the location - Dwellings exceed the height/massing of adjacent dwellings - Impact upon neighbouring residential amenity - Lack of biodiversity gains - Increased surface water flood risk - Detrimental to heritage assets
+- Short publicity period - No need for extra housing in Gillingham - Houses are unsustainable and not energy efficient - Fails to accord with the National Planning Policy Framework (NPPF), the - North Dorset Local Plan and the Gillingham Neighbourhood Plan. - Lack of infrastructure in the town to support development - Unsustainable location outside of a settlement boundary - Insufficient evidence to support housing need - Loss of open amenity space/impact upon mental health - Piecemeal development - Detracts from the Gillingham SSA - Site is designated for formal pitches in the Neighbourhood Plan - Roads already congested - Increased danger to highway users - Increased traffic through Eccliffe - Impact upon Rights of Way - Increased noise/air pollution - Detrimental to the tranquillity of the area - Lack of proposed open space/landscaping - Impact upon Important, Open or Wooded Area (IOWA) - Design and layout not sensitive to the location - Dwellings exceed the height/massing of adjacent dwellings - Impact upon neighbouring residential amenity - Lack of biodiversity gains - Increased surface water flood risk - Detrimental to heritage assets